 $ sudo ip link set wlx485d60577a77 up

-Once you are done with the above step, verify that the changes are made successfully.
+Once you are done with the above steps, verify that the changes were made successfully.

 $ iw dev

-That’s all to set the network adapter in monitor mode using the iw
+That’s all there is to setting the network adapter in monitor mode using the iw

 command.

-When you are done monitoring your network packet, you can restore your hardware mode to the default “managed” type.
+When you are done monitoring with sniffing or network packets, you can restore your hardware mode to the default “managed” state.

 To do this, you need to execute the following command: